Efficient ground-state energy estimation and certification on early fault-tolerant quantum computers: Certifying ground-state energy estimates via rejection sampling

-Building upon recent work on GSEE, we will show how to estimate the ground state energy by first sampling from the convolution of the spectral measure with a uniform distribution on $[0,1]$ (the approach of Ref.~\cite{lin2022heisenberg}) and then refining the estimate by sampling with the convolution of the same measure with a normal random variable (the approach of Ref.~\cite{wang2022quantum}).
-However, the previous algorithms worked by \emph{estimating the density} $\nu\ast p$ through generalized Hadamard tests.
-As here we generate samples instead of estimating densities, we will obtain a better scaling in the ground-state overlap.
+In Appendix \ref{sec:implement_gaussian}, we prove that QET-U can be used to implement a block-encoding of $h_{\sigma}(H-\xi I)$ with a quantum circuit of depth \( \tilde{\mathcal{O}}(\sigma^{-1}) \).
+Consequently, we can draw samples from the truncated mixture of Gaussians $p \ast n_{\sigma}$ over an interval $[a,b]$ by employing multiple circuits of this depth.

-We believe that the rejection sampling subroutine developed in this work is of independent interest and will find application elsewhere.
-Indeed, to the best of our knowledge, it is the first quantum algorithm for sampling from distributions associated with the spectral measure with a constant number of ancilla qubits.
+We believe that the rejection sampling subroutine developed in this work is of independent interest and will find applications beyond ground-state energy certification.
+Indeed, to the best of our knowledge, it is the first quantum algorithm for sampling from distributions associated with the spectral measure with \emph{a constant number} of ancilla qubits.